Meloplasty SURGERY

 In some cases, patients may be advised to wear a compression garment around the head and neck.
 This applies gentle pressure to help reduce swelling and support healing.
 Compression garments are usually worn full-time for two weeks, then part-time for an additional two weeks.

-Potential Risks – Face Lift Surgery
+Potential Risks – Meloplasty Surgery

 As with any surgical procedure, a Face lift carries general and procedure-specific risks, including: